 Before the Service converts a currency, it will inform you of the exchange rate to be applied and the fee to be charged.
 Once you are informed, the Service will proceed with the conversion only if you instruct it to continue.
-This does not apply to transactions that are subject to a Merchant Processing Delay or Automatic Payments (see section 4 of the User Agreement).
+This does not apply to seller delayed payments or Automatic/Pre-approved/Billing Agreement Paymentsuser agreement.